 Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

-Then, add to the mix that you are traveling in two separate and unique countries, and the Camino Portugués from Porto has two distinct sections, the part that walks through Portugal and the part that walks through Spain.
+Then, add to the mix that you are traveling in two separate and unique countries, and the Camino Portugués after Porto has two distinct sections, the part that walks through Portugal and the part that walks through Spain.

 "Give me my scallop-shell of quiet, My staff of faith to walk upon, My scrip of joy, immortal diet, My bottle of Salvation, My gown of glory (hope's true gage), And then I'll take my Pilgrimage." ~ Sir Walter Raleigh, The Passionate Man's Pilgrimage, 1603